 Smartphone Battery Wear Cost Calculator

-The model used here is intentionally simple.
-It focuses on charge cycles, which are one of the most common ways lithium-ion battery durability is described.
-A full cycle means using energy equal to 100% of the battery's capacity.
-That does not mean you must drain the phone from 100% to 0% in a single day.
-If you use 40% one day, 30% the next, and 30% the day after that, those partial discharges add up to one full cycle.
-Manufacturers often rate batteries for a certain number of full cycles before capacity falls to a lower threshold, commonly around 80% of original capacity.
+The model is intentionally simple and focuses on full charge cycles, one of the standard ways lithium-ion wear is described.
+A full cycle means energy equal to 100% of the battery's capacity, even if that energy arrives in pieces across several partial charges.
+If you use 40% one day, 30% the next, and 30% the day after, those partial discharges add up to one full cycle.
+Many smartphone batteries are rated for a certain number of cycles before they fall to a lower remaining-capacity threshold, often around 80%.

-Battery Capacity (mAh) is the rated size of the battery, such as 4000 mAh, 4500 mAh, or 5000 mAh.
-In the current calculation, this value is not used directly in the final math, but it is still preserved because it is an important device specification and may matter for future versions of the tool.
-It also helps you keep a complete record of the phone you are evaluating.
+Battery Capacity (mAh) is the rated size of the pack, such as 4000 mAh, 4500 mAh, or 5000 mAh.
+The current formula does not use this field directly, but it is still useful context because it identifies the phone you are evaluating and may matter in future versions of the tool.

 Daily Usage (% of battery) is the average share of the battery you consume in a normal day.
 If you usually finish the day after using about half the battery, enter 50.
 If you often use nearly a full charge, enter 90 or 100.
 If your usage varies, estimate a typical average rather than trying to capture every unusual day.
 This input matters most because it determines how quickly you accumulate full charge cycles over the course of a year.